Experience and Leadership

 Mr Alan Finch

-Mr Alan Finch, is Deputy Vice Chancellor (Students and Support Services) Bond University, Australia’s first not-for-profit, independent university.
+Mr Alan Finch, is the former Deputy Vice Chancellor (Students and Support Services) Bond University, Australia’s first not-for-profit, independent university.

 Alan’s 49 years of higher education experience straddles both independent and public sectors.
 Apart from his 29 years in senior management positions at Bond, in his early career, he also served at Monash University as a Faculty Assistant Registrar and at the University of Southern Queensland as Registrar and Council Secretary.
 The combination of Alan’s extensive public/private management experience, along with his undertaking of Bond’s Company Secretary role (1996-2009) gives him a unique experience and perspective on the Australian higher education sector.